racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/Reality.md

 @metadata order=70
 @metadata tagstring=reality rscript actor agent

-[imgPyAppArch]: images/images50/pyapps/PyApp_Architecture.png
+[imgPyAppArch]: images/images51/pyapps/PyApp_Architecture.png
-[model]: #/PyLabsApps/Modeling
+[model]: #/PylabsApps/Modeling
-[actions]: #/PyLabsApps/Action
+[actions]: #/PylabsApps/Action
-[osisview]: #/PyLabsApps/OsisViews
+[osisview]: #/PylabsApps/OsisViews
-[osisoperations]: #/PyLabsApps/OsisOperations
+[osisoperations]: #/PylabsApps/OsisOperations
-[actiontasklet]: #/PyLabsApps/ActionTasklet
+[actiontasklet]: #/PylabsApps/ActionTasklet
-[pyappdir]: #/PyLabsApps/Introduction
+[pyappdir]: #/PylabsApps/Introduction
 [SAL]: #/Overview/Architecture

 #From DRP to Reality
-The PyLabs framework is not limited to creating objects in the DRP, creating views on Root Objects, or creating wizards and forms.
-PyLabs gives you also the possibility to interact with the reality, for example sending e-mails.
+The Pylabs framework is not limited to creating objects in the DRP, creating views on Root Objects, or creating wizards and forms.
+Pylabs gives you also the possibility to interact with the reality, for example sending e-mails.

 If you take a look at the architecture schema of a PyApp, we have focused so far on the  DRP, Actions, and the UI wizards sections.
-In this section we will focus on the interaction between the PyLabs framework and the reality.
+In this section we will focus on the interaction between the Pylabs framework and the reality.
 The reality can be of any kind.
 Besides the given reality example, e-mail, the reality can also be manipulations of servers, configuration of systems, ...

 ![PyApp_Architecture][imgPyAppArch]